0x00wolf/red-team-cookbook/hacking-SNES/readme.md

 ---

 #### No more math:
-My point isn't that using differential analysis is going to take a lot of probablistic math, because it absolutely won't.
-It's worth pointing out that values stored in a games buffers are probably not random values.
+My point isn't that you need to manually calculate probabilities to perform differential analysis, because it absolutely doesn't.

-I am trying to illustrate why using a bigger value will always yield better results.
-It is due to the fact that larger values are less like to appear at random.
+It's also worth pointing out that values stored in a games buffers are probably not random values.

-In both cases the metholodolgy for applying differential analysis remains the same.
-You can employ the same tactics to edit values of different complexity, which only requires a little bit of basic addition and subtraction.
+My intention is to illustrate the fact that a more complex number is an easier needle to find in a haystack.

 ---